google/cast-moderator-centipede/README.md

 in bulk.
 The script is compiled and uploaded to a keyboard enabled micro controller.
 The Arduino is then powered or executed and walks through the setup flow.
 [Setup Example Video](https://youtu.be/mqOyv3sQdOw)
+The [eeprom branch](https://github.com/google/cast-moderator-centipede/tree/eeprom) can be used to setup multiple Cast Moderators and automatically change accounts.
+It requires using an Arduino with EEPROM memory.

 ## Materials
 - Google Chromecast